International Monetary Fund

-Dr. Papaioannou serves as an Expert-Advisor at the International Monetary Fund and currently is a visiting scholar and professor of Economics at the LeBow College of Business.
-He was a Deputy Division Chief at the Debt and Capital Markets Instruments, Monetary and Capital Markets Department of the IMF until July 2017.
-While at the IMF and led numerous IMF missions on developing economic and financial policies for emerging market and developed economies, designing and implementing sovereign asset and liability management frameworks, and establishing and managing SWFs.
-Prior to joining the IMF, he was a Senior Vice President for International Financial Services and Director of the Foreign Exchange Service at the WEFA Group and served as Chief Economist of the Council of Economic Advisors of Greece.
-He was a Principal Research Fellow at the University of Pennsylvania, Department of Economics, LINK Central.
-He holds a Ph.
-D. in Economics from the University of Pennsylvania and an M.A. in Economics from Georgetown University, and has published extensively in the area of international finance.
+Michael G. Papaioannou, PhD, serves as an expert-advisor at the International Monetary Fund and is a visiting scholar and professor of economics at the LeBow College of Business.
+He was a deputy division chief at the Debt and Capital Markets Instruments, Monetary and Capital Markets Department of the IMF until July 2017.
+While at the IMF, Papaioannou led numerous IMF missions on developing economic and financial policies for emerging market and developed economies, designing and implementing sovereign asset and liability management frameworks, and establishing and managing SWFs.
+Prior to joining the IMF, he was a senior vice president for International Financial Services and director of the Foreign Exchange Service at the WEFA Group and served as chief economist of the Council of Economic Advisors of Greece.
+He was a principal research fellow at the University of Pennsylvania, Department of Economics, LINK Central.
+He holds a PhD in economics from the University of Pennsylvania and an MA in economics from Georgetown University, and he has published extensively in the area of international finance.

 Visiting Scholar and Professor - Economics

 With LeBow since 2017